sttoracle/ORACASB/CASB.md

 The Access Map shows points of origin for both normal (green dot) and suspicious (red dot) events.
 Click links in the summary information to see more details.

 > The other summary cards on the Dashboard Summary tab, such as Suspicious and normal IP addresses, display statistics for specific types of activity that may or may not be suspicious.
 For each summary card, you can:
-View the summary statistics displayed, Hover over parts of the card to see additional information in pop-ups, and to identify links, click any link in the card to see more detailed information, click the Help icon Image of Help icon in the upper-right corner to see online help about the type of information displayed in the card.
+View the summary statistics displayed, Hover over parts of the card to see additional information in pop-ups, and to identify links, click any link in the card to see more detailed information, click the Help icon Image of Help icon in the upper-right corner to see online help about the type of information displayed in any particular card .

 ___

-## Sanctioned Application Onboarding
+## Session 2 .
+Sanctioned Application Onboarding
 ___
-In this session you will be using the Oracle CASB Cloud Service UI to onboard your Salesforce Developer Account into your Oracle CASB tenant.
+In this session you will be using the Oracle CASB Cloud Service UI to onboard your Salesforce Developer Account into your assigned Oracle CASB Cloud Service tenant.

 ### **STEP 1**: Click on the "Add an App" menu item.